• Skip to main content

 A white bowl full of watermelon and feta cheese on a wooden table with labels showing WW SmartPoint values.

-Using the official Weight Watchers Recipe Builder I have worked out the SmartPoints for this Watermelon and Feta Salad for each of the current plans plus the older Freestyle plan.
+Using the official Weight Watchers Recipe Builder I had previously worked out the SmartPoints for this Watermelon and Feta Salad and they worked out as follows:

 • myWW Green plan (2 SmartPoints per serving)